If you suspect that you might have some crepey skin on some parts of your face or body, there may be things you can do about it.

 If the skin that you want to smooth out is on your upper arms or other parts of your body, look for body lotions that contain alpha-hydroxy acids - Amlactin is a popular brand.

 Tretinoin is a prescription-strength retinoid that is commonly used for its anti-aging and fine line-reducing properties.

 Strut Anti-Aging Formula is a physician and pharmacist formulated compound that combines Tretinoin with other prescription and non-prescription ingredients to help boost the youthful appearance of skin.

-Have an Online Visit with our doctors today to see if Strut Anti-Aging Formula may be a good choice for your crepey skin issues.
+Have an online questionnaire-based visit with our doctors today to see if Strut Anti-Aging Formula may be a good choice for your crepey skin issues.